Hidden Markov Models and the Bayes Filter in Categorical Probability: Hidden Markov models in Markov categories

 where $x_{\left[t-2\right]}$ denotes the tuple of random variables $\left(x_0, \ldots, x_{t-2}\right)$.
 Moreover, such a sequence is called \newterm{time-homogeneous} if the conditionals on the right-hand side of~\eqref{eq:MarkovPropertyDiscrete} are independent of $t$.

-A well-known different definition of Markov chains specifies how the joint distribution is generated: one starts with an \newterm{initial distribution} $f_0$ corresponding to the law of $x_0$, and a \newterm{transition kernel} $f \colon X \to X$, then the joint distribution should be given by
+A well-known different definition of Markov chain specifies how the joint distribution is generated: one starts with an \newterm{initial distribution} $f_0$ corresponding to the law of $x_0$, and a \newterm{transition kernel} $f \colon X \to X$, in terms of which the joint distribution should be given by

-In terms of this, it can then be shown that the variables $\left(x_t\right)_{t \in \left[n\right]}$ form a time-homogeneous Markov chain if and only if there exist $f_0$ and $f$ such that the joint distributions have this form.
+One then proves that the $\left(x_t\right)_{t \in \left[n\right]}$ form a time-homogeneous Markov chain if and only if there exist $f_0$ and $f$ such that the joint distribution factorizes like this.

-The following result shows an equivalence of this type for Markov chains in Markov categories (to be defined afterwards).
-We do not assume homogeneity in time, and we even allow the state space to vary in time.
+The following result is an equivalence of this type in the setting of Markov categories.
+We do not assume homogeneity in time, and we even allow the state space itself to vary in time.
 As is standard, we also consider two versions of the Markov property, a \emph{local} one as above and a \emph{global} one having additional conditional independences that are implied by the local ones.
-We refer to \cref{sec:condind} for background on conditional independence in Markov categories.
+We refer to \cite{fritz2022dseparation} for background on conditional independence and Markov properties in the language of Markov categories.